lostella/lostella.github.io/_drafts/iterative-methods-done-right.md

 # Iterables in Julia

-Iterables are objects you can iterate on, like lists or other types of collections.
+Iterables are objects one can iterate on, like lists or other types of collections.
 Unlike collections however, iterables do not hold all elements in memory: instead, they only need to be able to generate all elements in sequence, one after the other.
 They're like *lazy* collections.